-We and our directors and executive officers have agreed, with exceptions including, with respect to our directors and executive officers, the ability to do cashless exercises of options and to fund taxes payable upon such exercises, and with respect to us, subject to restrictions, allowing us to issue common stock in connection with business combinations and strategic or other significant investments, not to sell or transfer any common stock for 90 days after the date of this prospectus supplement without first obtaining the written consent of Merrill Lynch.
-Specifically, we and these other individuals have agreed not to directly or indirectly
+We and our directors and executive officers have agreed, with exceptions, not to sell or transfer any common stock for 90 days after the date of this prospectus supplement without first obtaining the written consent of Merrill Lynch.
+Specifically, we and these others individuals have agreed not to directly or indirectly

-- Ÿ offer, pledge, sell or contract to sell any common stock, - Ÿ sell any option or contract to purchase any common stock, - Ÿ purchase any option or contract to sell any common stock, - Ÿ grant any option, right or warrant for the sale of any common stock, - Ÿ lend or otherwise dispose of or transfer any common stock, - Ÿ request or demand that we file a registration statement related to the common stock, or - Ÿ enter into any swap or other agreement that transfers, in whole or in part, directly or indirectly, the economic consequence of ownership of any common stock whether any such swap or transaction is to be settled by delivery of shares or other securities, in cash or otherwise.
+- Ÿ offer, pledge, sell or contract to sell any common stock, - \ddot{Y} sell any option or contract to purchase any common stock, - \ddot{Y} purchase any option or contract to sell any common stock, - Ÿ grant any option, right or warrant for the sale of any common stock, - \ddot{Y} lend or otherwise dispose of or transfer any common stock, - \ddot{Y} request or demand that we file a registration statement related to the common stock, or - Ý enter into any swap or other agreement that transfers, in whole or in part, directly or indirectly, the economic consequence of ownership of any common stock whether any such swap or transaction is to be settled by delivery of shares or other securities, in cash or otherwise.